HarshithaBR/harshithabr.github.io/content/authors/admin/_index.md

       - Working at Sensing, Learning, and Understanding for Robotic Manipulation (SLURM) Lab at University of Southern California (USC) on Caregiving Robots, Plant Manipulation
       - Working on robotic manipulation in contact rich scenarios and leveraging trajectory optimisation for planning.
       - Building a simulation for scooping particular particles in a clustered environment.
-      - Building a solution to enable robotic assistance for dressing of patients with muscular dystrophe and other neuro immune conditions, as well as working on assistance for sponge bathing a patient, to ensure maximum coverage.
+      - Building a solution to enable robotic assistance for dressing of patients with muscular dystrophe and other neuro immune conditions
   - position: Research Assistant
     company_name: Intelligent Inclusive Interaction Design (I3D) Lab, Indian Institute of Science, Bangalore
     company_url: ''